-What to learn more about how to apply for an Army ROTC High School Scholarship?
+Want to learn more about how to apply for an Army ROTC High School Scholarship?
 Click on the link below to visit the Army's ROTC website for further information.

 Find out more detailed information in the Duke Battalion Cadet Handbook

-AIR FORCE ROTC - The Air Force ROTC program offers JMU students the opportunity to join the UVA Detachment and enroll in classes held at UVA.
-If you're interested in the Air Force ROTC program, contact the UVA AFROTC Detachment POC at 434-924-6832 or email@example.com.
+AIR FORCE ROTC (UVA) - The Air Force ROTC program offers JMU students the opportunity to join the UVA AFROTC Detachment and enroll in classes held at UVA.
+If you're interested in the Air Force ROTC program, contact the UVA AFROTC Detachment POC at 434-924-6832 or firstname.lastname@example.org.
 You can visit their website at http://www.virginia.edu/afrotc/ or http://www.virginia.edu/afrotc/?p=contact